bevyengine/bevy-website/content/contributing/helping-out/writing-docs.md

 A local server should start and you should be able to access a local version of the website from there.

 {% callout(type="warning") %}
-The code in the learning materials (e.g., Bevy Book, Quick Start Guide, Advanced Examples, etc.) is compiled, formatted, and tested to make sure that the examples work for readers.
+The code in the learning materials (e.g., The Bevy Book, The Quick Start Guide, Advanced Examples, etc.) is compiled, formatted, and tested to make sure that the examples work for readers.

 To validate your code snippets either run `validate_examples.sh` which resides in the `learning-code-examples` directory (and is the recommended way to use `learning-code-examples`), or from the root of the project run `cd learning-code-examples && cargo check --examples && cargo clippy --examples && cargo fmt --check`.
 The code in the book is compiled and tested to make sure that the examples work for readers.